bokkypoobah/BancorCrowdsaleAnalysis/README.md

 ## Contribution Event Data v2 Including Contract Internal Data

 The raw data from running [script/getBancorCrowdsaleEventDataV2.sh](script/getBancorCrowdsaleEventDataV2.sh) can be found in [data/eventsV2.tsv](data/eventsV2.tsv) and the Excel form in [data/eventsV2.xls](data/eventsV2.xls).
 Note that this data still does not tally with the reported totals from Bancor's website.

+## Bancor Transactions And Block Limit Percentages

+The script [scripts/getBancorCrowdsaleBlockData.sh](scripts/getBancorCrowdsaleBlockData.sh) was used to generate the the raw data in [data/blockData.xls](data/blockData.xls) and shows the % of transaction mined that relate to the Bancor crowdsale, and the % of the block limit that is used.
+The Excel form is in [data/blockData.xls](data/blockData.xls).

 <br />